EvgenijK/TomeNET-Tileset/README.md

 The tileset still in development.
 Currently there is only 16x22 size.
-All items/objects and terrain completed, more sizes goal is next.
+All items/objects and terrain completed, more sizes goal is the next.

 **Roadmap:**
 - [x] objects